Faculty

 PhD in History, University of Cambridge

-Victoria Bartels is a cultural historian of early modern Italy.
-Her research interests include visual culture, weapons, clothing, contemporary notions of gender, the culture of warfare, and the historicization of the Renaissance in the late 19th and early 20th centuries.
-She has worked as a Research Fellow on the project “Refashioning the Renaissance: Popular Groups and the Material and Cultural Significance of Clothing in Europe 1550–1650,” funded by the European Research Council and has also held a Kress Fellowship at the Medici Archive Project in Florence.
-She has presented her research at numerous universities, museums, and institutions across Europe, the UK, and the USA, and her work has been featured on BBC Radio, The Guardian, ABC Radio Australia, and The University of Cambridge.
-She has written on the connection between dress, weapons, and armor, including a recent article on the Florentine state’s use of convicts in military campaigns.
+Victoria Bartels is a cultural historian of early modern Italy whose research focuses on visual culture, weapons, clothing, contemporary notions of gender, the culture of warfare, and the historicization of the Renaissance in the late 19th and early 20th centuries.
+She has worked on the project “Refashioning the Renaissance” funded by the European Research Council and has held a Kress Fellowship at the Medici Archive Project in Florence.
+She has presented her research at numerous universities, museums, and institutions across Europe, the UK, and the USA, and her work has been featured on BBC Radio, The Guardian, ABC Radio Australia, and the University of Cambridge.

 Antonella Battaglia